CSX NS Road and Dispatch |

 AAR 22/39 NS Frankfort Branch/ Frankfort District Road/Dispatch - Defect Detector 242.5 (Mulberry - occasional)

-Thanks for checking out this feed.
-Our main interest is the Amtrak Cardinal passenger train PO50 southbound from Chicago, and PO51 northbound from Indianapolis and other points .
 Note that both the CSX (former Monon) and NS (former Wabash) cross time zones here.
 NS changes between eastern and central time at the Illinois state line, while CSX changes at the Jasper County/White County, Indiana line just west of the town of Monon.
+There are two regional roads that are seldom heard: KBS and TP&W. The latter interchanges with CSC at Reynolds.

-There is a VR camera at Lafayette which favors the CSX main line at around milepost 119 (NS main is usually blocked by cuts of cars on yard tracks).
-If the cam operator zooms under Salem Street bridge (MP119.4), Amtrak's 3 times a week Cardinal can be seen passing the camera and making the Lafayette downtown station stop in the distance (milepost 120.1).
+There is a VR camera at Lafayette which favors the CSX main line at around milepost 119.
+If the cam operator zooms under Salem Street bridge (MP119.4) and it is not blocked by parked cars, Amtrak's 3 times a week Cardinal can be seen passing the camera and making the Lafayette downtown station stop in the distance (milepost 120.1).

 Amtrak times are mornings Monday, Thrsday, Saturday northbound (PO51), and evenings on Tuesday, Thursday, and Saturday southbound (PO50).
 The Cardinal utilizes part of the Monon subdivision between Munster (MP25.7) at the north end, and Crawfordsville(MP148.2) on the south end.
-It makes station stops at Dyer, Rensselaer, Lafayette, and Crawfordsville.
-From Munster, Amtrak uses several different Chicago-area railroads to get to/from Union Station.
-At Crawfordsville on the south end, the Amtrak line switches to the Crawfordsville branch for the treck to and from Indianapolis and other points.
-In addition to the defect detectors mentioned in the heading, additional detectors are at 36.8 (Cedar Lake), 54.1 (Thayer), and 75.7 (Rensselaer).
-On a rare day we might hear them, but not usually.
-Amtrak's consist here usually includes two or three Amfleet coaches, a snack car, at least one viewliner sleeper, and trailed by a baggage or crew/baggage car.
+It makes station stops at Dyer, Rensselaer, Lafayette, and Crawfordsville (Elmore).
+At Crawfordsville (Elmore) on the south end, the Amtrak line switches to the Crawfordsville branch for the treck to and from Indianapolis and other points.

 This radio feed tends to pick up regional dispatcher towers and Lafayette yardmasters, but not always crew shuttle vans and usually none of the handhelds.
-If correctly following procedure rules, engineers will call signals on the road.
 What is heard depends a great deal on various factors: techqnique of the operator, condition of the locomotive radio/antenna set up, terrain, other radio traffic, and of course weather conditions.
 The most common intelligability issue is with operators failing to speak clearly into their handsets in what is typically a noisy environment.
+The next most common reason is a degraded radio/antenna system on the locomotive.